MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/03-discovering-objects.md

 UserPrincipalName      : miker@mikefrobbins.com
 ```

-Did you notice anything different about the names of the commands that are part of the
-ActiveDirectory PowerShell module?
-The noun portion of the commands has an AD prefix.
-This is
-something that's common to see on most commands with the exception of the ones for administering
-Microsoft Exchange Server and that's because Exchange was the first product in which Microsoft added
-PowerShell support.
-This prefix is designed to help prevent naming conflicts.

 ## Summary

 In this chapter, you've learned how to determine what type of object a command produces, how to